How To Manipulate the World

-I was employed by the CIA's Special Activities Center.
-This center focuses on covert and paramilitary operations.
+The CIA's Special Activities Center focuses on covert and paramilitary operations.
 Known as the Special Activities Division (SAD) until 2015, the SAC comprises two main sections: the SAC/SOG (Special Operations Group) for tactical paramilitary tasks, and the SAC/PAG (Political Action Group), which specializes in covert political maneuvers.
 My role was a blend of both groups, leaning more towards hands-on operational work than the broad-scale political scheming typical of the PAG.
 Nevertheless, my experience with them provided valuable insights into the art of public deception.

 Below you find a list of the top ten strategies commonly used by covert agendas to manipulate public opinion through the media.
 Historically, the media has been highly effective in shaping public opinion.
 Media tools and propaganda have played pivotal roles in creating or dismantling social movements, justifying wars, influencing financial crises, promoting various ideological trends, and even in establishing the phenomenon of media as reality creators within the collective psyche.